WHAT IS IT?

 Days of ultra-Intensive Exchange, Development, Mentoring in Movement Arts Creation and Performance for established and emerging movement artists from all forms of dance and movement-based arts.

 Bring a work or an idea from your genre - material to test, twist, develop, cut, reflect on, refashion, reason, rescue, refine.
 Work within your own creative process to deepen or stretch boundaries.
 Exchange in an environment of rigorous professional support.
-Move work forward.
+Move how you work forward.
 Share feedback and take it immediately back into the studio.
 Break blocks.
 Build creative stamina.
-Hit the wall and find out what is at the other side.
+Hit a wall. find the other side.
 Play with your demons.
 Wrestle with angels.
-End working in a way that has refreshed how you’ve created or performed before.
+Work in a way that has refreshed how you’ve created or performed before.

 Lead mentor, Maxine Heppner has been leading creative development platforms for over 40 years in Canada & internationally.
 Her creations range from intimate chamber works to inter-medial installations, cross-collaborations and massive ensemble pieces.
 She has been honoured by the trust of colleagues and many Canadian and international awards and recognitions, since the 1970's.
 When faculty at Montreal’s Concordia University (1993-2000) she developed the choreographic marathon approach to enable movement artists to create within a continuous flow of idea, execution & reflection leading to a deepening of process & creation.

 Co-mentors have included, with Maxine, renowned artists Susan Lee, Jessica Runge, Takako Segawa, Junia Mason, Kate Lynx Alsterlund, Michael Caldwell, Sashar Zarif, Charmaine Headley, Peter Jenkins, and other Across Oceans associates, who, over years have developed a coherent approach to this work.